-These Trusts provide the trustees with wider powers than an interest in possession settlement, as they are not obliged to pay the income to the beneficiaries for any particular year, but may pay the income, or appoint capital to the beneficiaries at their discretion.
-For 2016/17, the tax charged on the income and gains of a discretionary trust is at the RAT of 45%, and dividend income is charged at the rate of 38.1%.
+Discretionary Trusts provide the trustees with wider powers than an interest in possession settlement, as they are not obliged to pay the income to the beneficiaries for any particular year, but may pay the income, or appoint capital to the beneficiaries at their discretion.
+For 2020/21 and 2021/22, the tax charged on the income and gains of a discretionary trust is at the RAT of 45%, and dividend income is charged at the rate of 38.1%.

 |Tax thereon at the dividend rate of 38.1%||3,810|

 |Tax payable by trustees on dividend income||3,810|

 Where a Trust has a surplus tax credit brought forward this may be offset against the additional liability of £690 to the extent that there is credit available.
 This credit is referred to as the “Tax Pool” in the Trust Tax Return, and calculations.